After-Shock/Cloudbox-wiki/First-Time-Install:-Radarr.md

 1. Click "Save" to add NZB Hydra.

-Note: The "Test" will keep failing until you add an indexer in [[First-Time-Install: NZBHydra]].
+Note: The "Test" will keep failing until you add an indexer in [[NZBHydra|First-Time-Install: NZBHydra]].

 ### Jackett